 Overall, student debt lowers the likelihood of homeownership for a group of students who attended college during the 1990s.
-There is also a fairly strong negative correlation between student loan debt and wealth (excluding student loan debt) for a group of households with at least some college experience.
+There is also a fairly strong negative correlation between

+36"Student Loans and Homeownership Trends" Report from Federal Reserve Bank of New York student loan debt and wealth (excluding student loan debt) for a group of households with at least some college experience.